InseeFr/Bowie/GET-STARTED.md

 ### Steps for deploying a new instance on a kubernetes cluster

 You will need to install all the required applications for Bowie.
-The majority of installations uses a unique helm chart Bowie.
+Most softwares are installed through a unique helm chart Bowie.
 Only the optional V1 web visualization have classic Kubernetes objects specs (deployment.yml, ingress.yml, ...).

-Do not forget in example files :
+Do not forget to update the example files:

 - change the properties of the databases (in particular the passwords set by default to "password")
 - change the host in the URLs